JonathonLuiten/TrackEval/Readme.md

  - From the terminal via one of the scripts [here](scripts/).
 See each script for instructions and arguments, hopefully this is self-explanatory.
  - Directly by importing this package into your code, see the same scripts above for how.

+## Quickly evaluate on supported benchmarks

+To enable you to use TrackEval for evaluation as quickly and easily as possible, we provide ground-truth data, meta-data and example trackers for all currently supported benchmarks.
+You can download this here: [data.zip](https://omnomnom.vision.rwth-aachen.de/data/TrackEval/data.zip) (~60mb).

+The easiest way to begin is to extract this zip into the repository root folder such that the file paths look like: TrackEval/data/gt/...

+This then corresponds to the default paths in the code.
+You can now run each of the scripts [here](scripts/) without providing any arguments and they will by default evaluate all trackers present in the supplied file structure.
+To evaluate your own tracking results, simply copy your files as a new tracker folder into the file structure at the same level as the example trackers (MPNTrack, CIWT, track_rcnn), ensuring the same file structure for your trackers as in the example.

+Of course, if your ground-truth and tracker files are located somewhere else you can simply use the script arguments to point the code toward your data.

+To ensure your tracker outputs data in the correct format, check out our format guides for each of the supported benchmarks [here](docs), or check out the example trackers provided.

+## Evaluate on your own custom benchmark

+To evaluate on your own data, you have two options:
+ - Write custom dataset code (more effort, rarely worth it).
+ - Convert your current dataset and trackers to the same format of an already implemented benchmark.

+To convert formats, check out the format specifications defined [here](docs).

+By default, we would recommend the MOTChallenge format, although any implemented format should work.
+Note that for many cases you will want to use the argument ```--DO_PREPROC False``` unless you want to run preprocessing to remove distractor objects.

 ## Timing analysis

 Evaluating CLEAR + ID metrics on Lift_T tracker on MOT17-train (seconds) on a i7-9700K CPU with 8 physical cores (median of 3 runs):